EckoTan0804/academic-kickstart/content/ai/natural-language-processing/lecture-notes/02-sentiment-analysis.md

   - Show statistics and text selection

 -  Summary with timeline
-  - show opinion trends over a timeline
+  - Show opinion trends over a timeline

 Example: